 I lie in the moor for warmth.
-The icy frost crystals cut and sting my skin like they always do but the ice is warmer than me.
+Hoared frost crystals cut and sting my skin like they always do but the ice is warmer than me.

 I’ve been alone for so long, so many years.
 I’m only young.
 I think I’m young.
-When you’ve seen your father cut down, sabres though his guts and lungs; a boot stamped on his throat while he writhed on the ground – can you still count yourself young?
+When you’ve seen your people cut down, sabres through guts and lungs – boots stamped on throats – can you still count yourself young?

-I’m empty, thin, little more than a shadow.
+I’m hungry.
+I’m empty, little more than a shadow.
 The girl of nothing.
-A wraith with a phantom of a body.
+Fury with a phantom body.